 I use EMDR in multiple ways:

-PTSD, Anxiety and Depression, Grief and Loss, Cravings including behavioral, drug or food, Pain Management, Phobias and Binge Eating Disorders.
+PTSD, Anxiety and Depression, Grief and Loss, Addictive cravings including behavioral, drug or food, Pain Management, Phobias and Binge Eating Disorders.
 I am constantly evolving in this practice to include other ways to use this modality to help my clients.